neweradev17/LocalMeteorology/README.md

 - **Interactive map** via Leaflet + OpenStreetMap
 - **Location search** powered by Nominatim with smart filtering
 - **Tap anywhere on the map** to get the local forecast
-- **English and Portuguese** — language chosen on first launch, adjustable at any time from the menu
+- **English and Portuguese** — language chosen on first launch, adjustable anytime from the menu
 - Clean and modern UI optimised for mobile
-- Open source under MIT license

 ## 🛠 Tech Stack